Prix de Villes History

 In 1955, renowned horseman Laddie Andahazy came to Lake Erie College and changed the face of campus forever.
 President Paul Weaver gave Andahazy two years to prove the worth of an equestrian program.
 Armed with vision, enthusiasm and a box of tools, Andahazy transformed a small shed (where Fowler Hall stands today on the main campus) into a 12 horse stable.
 The program grew quickly, and in 1958 the College acquired Morley Farm.

 With the help of local architects, Andahazy planned a first-class educational and competitive facility.
-The George M. Humphrey Equestrian Center officially opened in1971, and in 1973 the college created an equestrian major.
+The George M. Humphrey Equestrian Center officially opened in 1971, and in 1973 the College created an equestrian major.
 Laddie was an inspiring and positive role model for his students.
-'If you can imagine it, it can happen," he enthused.
+"If you can imagine it, it can happen," he enthused.
 "You have to have the thought first, the inspiration, then the perspiration.
 Anything can happen if you believe it can."
-One of the most memorable pieces of advice became, "Make the sign of the cross and go!"
+One of his most memorable pieces of advice became, "Make the sign of the cross and go!"
 With his guidance, riders learned to challenge themselves and reaching beyond their boundaries.
 Andahazy drew on his knowledge of music, dance and art to broaden the physical and aesthetic sensibilities of his riders.

-We thank Candy Lawrence and the Lake Erie College archives for information in this article.
+We thank Candy Lawrence and the Lake Erie College archives for information in this overview.